White Ladder: Commercial reception

-White Ladder was originally released on Gray's own label, IHT Records, in March 1999.
+White Ladder was originally released on Gray's own label, IHT Records.
 It spent six weeks at number one in Ireland, selling 100,000 copies in that time.
 By September 2001, the album had been certified 20× Platinum by the Irish Recorded Music Association (IRMA) for sales of over 300,000 units; it remains the biggest-selling album in that country.

 It was only after its re-release in April 2000 on ATO that the album managed to chart in the UK, debuting at number 69 on the UK Albums Chart.
 On 5 August 2001, sixteen months after the re-release and almost three years after its original publication, it reached number one.
 White Ladder has spent a total of 175 weeks on the UK Albums Chart.
 Aside from "Please Forgive Me", which charted at number 72 on the UK Singles Chart, all other single releases charted within the top 20: the re-issued "Please Forgive Me" charted at number 18, and "Say Hello Wave Goodbye" and "Sail Away" peaked at number 26.
 White Ladder was the UK's fifth best-selling UK album of the 2000s.
 It had sold 2,940,575 units in the UK by 24 July 2011 and reached the three-million mark by March 2015.
-As of June 2015, it is the eighth best-selling UK album of the 2000s.
+As of October 2019, it is the 11th best-selling UK album of the 21st century.

 In the United States, the album peaked at number 35 on the Billboard 200, spending a whole year on the chart.
 It earned Gray a nomination in the United States at the 44th Grammy Awards for Best New Artist.

 Reflecting on White Ladder's success in 2010, Gray stated: "I still pinch myself when I think about it.
 That record will be there for ever.
 It just connected in such a big way with people. [...]
 It was the period that came after that was difficult. [...]
 I'm sort of seen as a pop artist.
 I'm dismissed as slight, I'd say, because of White Ladder."

 In Ireland, White Ladder entered the Irish chart at number 25.
 61 weeks later, and for the first time, the album went to number one on 24 January 2000, spending six weeks in that position and subsequently spending much of the next four years in and around the top ten.
 It remains the best-selling album in the Republic of Ireland.
 At one stage, it was said that one in every four Irish households had a copy.